Carl B. Stokes U.S. Courthouse

 - Separate corridors and elevators for judges, court officers, prisoners, and the public

-Key Tenants The building houses the 6th Circuit U.S. Court of Appeals, U.S. District Court and Clerk of the Court, U.S. Attorneys, U.S. Marshals Service, U.S. Probation and Pre-trial Services, the Executive Office of Immigration Review, the Department of Justice Anti-Trust Division, and the Circuit Court Library.
-The latest customer satisfaction survey (2010) resulted in a 91% "more than satisfactory" rating (four or five on a five-point scale).
+The building houses the 6th Circuit U.S. Court of Appeals, U.S. District Court and Clerk of the Court, U.S. Attorneys, U.S. Marshals Service, U.S. Probation and Pre-trial Services, the office of Senator Sherrod Brown, the Executive Office of Immigration Review, and the Circuit Court Library.
+In the latest (2015) Tenant Satisfaction Survey, 88% of respondents gave a four or five rating (on a five-point scale) for the facility and GSA services.

-History and Architectural Features The architecture of the Stokes Courthouse is meant to project the prominence of justice in democracy, as well as the dignity and traditions of the U.S. Courts and civic pride associated with federal courthouses throughout the country.
-The limestone façade of the building relates to other neighboring structures, yet it stands out with its cornice and 37-foot-tall bronze sculpture that towers over the building's Huron Road entrance.
+Opened in 2002, the Stokes Courthouse features 16 courtrooms and judges' chambers.
+The architecture of the Stokes Courthouse is meant to project the prominence of justice in democracy, as well as the dignity, traditions, and civic pride associated with federal courthouses throughout the country.
+The limestone façade of the building relates to other neighboring structures, yet it stands out with its cornice and 37-foot-tall bronze sculpture towering over the building's Huron Road entrance.
 Meanwhile, the inside of the Stokes Courthouse is fitted with stone to accent the marble and terrazzo floors throughout the building.
-Bronze door and window frames and African mahogany woodwork add to further accentuate the courthouse's elegant interior.
+Bronze door and window frames and African mahogany woodwork further accentuate the courthouse's elegant interior.

-Art in Architecture Jim Dine was commissioned to create the artwork, Cleveland Venus, through GSA’s Art in Architecture Program in the spring of 2003.
-The armless, headless statue is Dine’s interpretation of the Venus de Milo.
+Sculptor Jim Dine was commissioned to create the courthouse's artwork, Cleveland Venus, through GSA’s Art in Architecture Program in the spring of 2003.
+The 37-foot-tall armless, headless statue is Dine’s interpretation of the Venus de Milo.
+Visit America's Fine Arts Collection for more photos and details about federal artworks.

 The shortcut for this page is www.gsa.gov/stokesct.